 Courtesy of North Rim Glass Studio

-There is plenty to eat, see, and do in Paonia.
-An essential art stop is Horse Cow 57, the warehouse studio of eccentric chrome sculpture artist Sean Guerrero.
+From Crawford, it’s another 25 minutes to the town of Paonia.
+An essential first stop is Horse Cow 57, the warehouse studio of eccentric chrome sculpture artist Sean Guerrero.
 Pop into his studio and ask for pricing if something catches your eye: Guerrero’s smaller scrap-metal sculptures are more affordable than you might think.

 Is it time for a drink?
 There are a dozen wineries in the West Elks American Viticultural Area, which spans the North Fork Valley and the towns of Paonia, Crawford, and Hotchkiss.
-Pull up to Stone Cottage Cellars to sample a 2015 merlot whose grapes were grown in the highest-altitude vineyard in the Northern Hemisphere.
+Pull up to Stone Cottage Cellars to sample a merlot whose grapes were grown in the highest-altitude vineyard in the Northern Hemisphere.
 At Azura Cellars and Gallery, sip a riesling while browsing the sculptural works of artists Ty and Helen Gillespie.
 Designed like a dreamy Tuscan villa, with expansive mountain views and fragrant lavender rustling in the breeze, the grounds are a sight (and scent) to behold.
-Also notable: newcomer the Storm Cellar, founded by two sommeliers from Denver who released their first vintage in June.
-If you’re in a hurry, Big B’s Delicious Orchards in Hotchkiss sells bottles from West Elks’s best wineries, plus its own hard cider.

 What to bring